openneuropet/outreach/OHBM/2021/OpenScienceRoomMaterials/outline.md

 ### Some pre-history/pre-BIDS

 Previous work in the adoption of better standards and practices initially started in 2007 with the publishing of the following paper:
-- Innis, R. B.et al.Consensus nomenclature for in vivo imaging of reversibly binding radioligands.J.
-Cereb.
+- Innis, R. B.et al.Consensus nomenclature for in vivo imaging of reversibly binding radioligands.
+J. Cereb.
 Blood Flow &240Metab.27, 1533–1539 (2007)
+The work got continued by the NRM community in 2016 and guidelines for reporting on and publishing PET studies came out last year:
+- Knudsen, Gitte M., et al.Guidelines for the content and format of PET brain data in publications and archives: A consensus paper.
+J. Cereb.
+Blood Flow &240Metab.40.8 (2020)

 ## OpenNeuro PET